Matter ejections behind the highs and lows of the transitional millisecond pulsar PSR J1023+0038: Searches for counterparts to

 \section{Searches for counterparts to \srcmm}

 We searched for a counterpart to \srcmm\ at other wavelengths using both simultaneous and archival observations of the field.
-No UV emission was detected at the source position in the \swift/UVOT observations simultaneous with ALMA, either in the images collected separately during the three snapshots, or in the stack of these images.
-We set a 3$\sigma$ upper limit on the magnitude of a putative counterpart of UVM2$>$21 from the stacked image (total exposure of $\sim$2.4\,ks).
-A few weeks before the ALMA observations were acquired, the field of view of \srcmm\ was also observed in the optical ($g'$, $r'$ and $i'$ SDSS filters) with the Las Cumbres Observatory (LCO) network of telescopes.
+No UV emission was detected at the source position in the \swift/UVOT observations simultaneous with ALMA on the night of 2021 June 26--27, either in the images collected separately during the three snapshots or in the stack of these images.
+We set a 3$\sigma$ upper limit on the magnitude of a putative counterpart of UVM2$>$21\,mag from the stacked image (total exposure of $\sim$2.4\,ks).
+A few weeks before the ALMA observations were acquired, the FOV of \srcmm\ was also observed in the optical ($g'$, $r'$ and $i'$ SDSS filters) with the Las Cumbres Observatory (LCO) network of telescopes.
 No counterpart was detected in these data.
-We set the following 3$\sigma$ upper limits on the optical magnitude using 60-s images acquired with the 1m telescope of the LCO network located in South Africa on May 8, 2021: $i'>17.8$, $r'>17.9$, $g'>18.6$.
-There is also no optical/NIR counterpart in either the third data release (DR3) from the {\it Gaia} space telescope or in the 2MASS point source catalog. \srcmm\ was also not detected in the VLA observation carried out a few weeks earlier, down to a 3-$\sigma$ flux density upper limit of 12\,$\mu$Jy at 10\,GHz.
+We set the following 3$\sigma$ upper limits on the optical magnitude using 60 s images acquired with the 1m telescope of the LCO network located in South Africa on 2021 May 8: $i'>17.8$\,mag, $r'>17.9$\,mag, $g'>18.6$\,mag.
+There is also no optical/NIR counterpart in either the third data release (DR3) from the {\it Gaia} space telescope or in the 2MASS point source catalogue. \srcmm\ was also not detected in the VLA observation carried out on 2021 June 3, down to a 3$\sigma$ flux density upper limit of 12\,$\mu$Jy at 10\,GHz.